Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Experimental Results

 \subsection{Ablation Study}

-We performed comprehensive ablation studies to evaluate key designs in MedBridge, including the Focal sampling module, the number of query tokens $Q$ with their weighting factor $\alpha$, and the MoE module.
-We reported the average AUC on the validation sets of three representative datasets: CheXpert Plus, MIMIC-CXR, and RSNA Pneumonia, with detailed ablation results provided in Sec.~A.4.
-Additional ablations including the VLM backbones, adapter architecture, and loss weights can be found in Sec.~A.5.
+We performed comprehensive ablation studies to evaluate key designs in MedBridge, reporting the average AUC on the \emph{validation sets} of three representative datasets: CheXpert Plus, MIMIC-CXR, and RSNA Pneumonia, with detailed and additional ablation results provided in the appendix.